Ski to Sea Race: Divisions

-2020 Cancellation
+2020 and 2021 Cancellations

 On March 23, 2020, the organization responsible for organizing the Ski to Sea race announced that the race scheduled for May 24, 2020, would be cancelled due to the COVID-19 outbreak.
-This was the only time that the race was cancelled since its inception in 1973.
+On February 16, 2021, the organizers cancelled the 2021 race due to ongoing pandemic concerns.
+These were the only years that the race was cancelled since its inception in 1973.